gcanti/fp-ts/docs/modules/StateReaderAsyncResult.ts.md

 ## lift2

-Lifts a binary function into `StateReaderTaskEither`.
+Lifts a binary function into `StateReaderAsyncResult`.

 **Signature**